joshuaeduque/PS3MAPI/README.md

 // Get the id of the currently running process uint? pid = api.GetCurrentProcessId();

-// Read four bytes from the process uint address = 0x10000;
+// Determine the address and number of bytes to read uint address = 0x10000;
 uint size = 4;

-byte[]? memory = api.GetMemory(pid, address, size);
+// Read four bytes from the process byte[]? memory = api.GetMemory(pid, address, size);
 ```